miketwo/virtualsat/README.md

 # Virtual Satellite

+- Launch the satellite and go to localhost:PORT/debug to see the satellite status and TLEs

+Level 1: Flatsat
+- Play with the satellite using the commands and buttons on debug.
+(Or MT interactive mode).
+Notice how power charges/discharges.
+Notice how pictures can be taken.
+Notice how if you run out of power, you lose all pictures.
+Notice how telemetry is created.
+Downlink as many pictures as you can.

+Level 2: Orbit
+- Now you need to schedule all your commands, using MT.
+Add the satellite to MT
+- Add a Groundstation (need to dockerize this as well)
+- Add a Gateway (?)
+- Schedule commands and downlink as many pictures as you can.

+Level 3: Tbd... (more realism? manage thermal + other subsystems)

-## Getting Started
+## Quicktart

-Run main.py.
-Command the satellite with 1-letter commands.
+Run `launchsat.sh`.
+Command the satellite with 1-letter commands:
+ - 'r' to recharge
+ - 'n' for normal mode
+ - 'p' for pics
+ - 'l' for list pics
+ - 'd' for download pic

 ToDo:
  - API interface
+ - Logging instead of prints
+ - Make docker work.
+Publish to registry.
+ - Interactive flatsat mode that ignores GS location?

 ## Design Principles

 ### STAY SIMPLE:
- - Operator must balance imaging, downlinking, and recharging.
+ - Operator must balance Imaging, Downlinking, and Recharging.

  - We must correctly simulate communication over a groundstation.
 The groundstation's lat/long can be included with each API call.
 That is used to determine if comms is possible.

+ - We must communicate with the satellite over a json API, not programmatically.
+The satellite code should be a black box.

+ - The groundstation must be extremely simple.
+Just adds its own location to the commands.

+ - It would be nice if they were each containers that talked to each other.
+It would also be nice if the GS and Satellite have no idea what Major Tom is, to better simulate interfacing with 3rd party systems.

+ - We need to connect to Major Tom (Gateway to GS?)

 ## Program properties

-State:
+The satellite keeps track of the following state:
+  - Onboard Storage, including
+    - Telemetry history
+    - Picture history
+  - Power, including
+    - "Mode" (recharging vs not)
+    - Number of Reboots
+  - Position/Orbit
-  - Storage, Power, Position/Orbit, Command schedule, Telemetry History?
+  - Command schedule

-Automatic:
+### Telemetry Subsystem
   - Telemetry is generated every XX seconds
-    -- There is a maximum amount that can be stored
+    - There is a maximum amount that can be stored
-    -- Old telemetry is overwritten as newer stuff is added
+    - Old telemetry is overwritten as newer stuff is added

+### Power Subsystem
  - Power is gained/reduced every XX seconds
-    -- It costs power to take pics
+   - It costs extra power to take pics
+   - It costs extra power to downlink pics
-    -- Reaching 0 power causes a reboot.
-Lose all Pics and enter "safe mode" (recharging mode).
+   - Reaching 0 power causes a reboot.
+Sat automatically switches to "recharge mode"
+ - It takes XX orbits to recharge fully.

+### Communication Subsystem
+  - Upload commands (scheduled or immediate)
+  - Downlink pics
+    - Downlink speed artificially limited (it takes 2 passes to drain storage)
+  - Downlink telemetry
+    - All TLM can be downloaded instantaneously

+### Scheduling Subsystem
+  - Schedule a command (time, command)
+  - Cancel a scheduled command

-Imaging Commands:
+### Imaging Subsystem
   - Take pictures (straight down at current lat/long -- populate from Google Earth?)
   - Pics are taken on a commanded window
     -- Start time + duration
     -- It costs power to take pics
     -- There is a maximum amount that can be stored.
 Asking for more produces errors.

-Power Commands:
-  - It takes power to take downlink.
-Max battery XX Watt-hours.
-It takes 10 orbits to fully charge.
-  - Recharge Mode
-  - Normal Mode

-Comm Commands:
-  - Downlink pics
-  - Downlink speed artificially limits to XX/2 per pass (i.e. It takes 2 passes to drain the storage entirely)
-  - Downlink telemetry (live or historical)

-Schedule:
-  - Schedule a command (time, command)
-  - Cancel a scheduled command
+    -- Minimum window duration is enforced
+    -- Overlapping window are not allowed

 ## Other notes